There are thousands of templates available for Canva — some directly within the platform and some from third-party sources (like ours!)

 2. Review the fonts.

 To change the font of any text block, first, select the text by clicking on it.
 This will open the text toolbar above your design.
 Next, click the down arrow beside the font name to open the font dialog box.
 There you can browse for a new font, or search for a specific font.
 You can also change the font size, color, and style while it’s selected.
+The fonts associated with your organization’s Brand Kit will be also easily accessible here if you wish to use those.

 3. Review the graphic elements.

 After switching up the colors and fonts, your template should already be looking a lot more on-brand.
-But before you post it, have a look at the graphic elements included on the template.
+But before you post it, have a look at the graphic elements included in the template.
 Do they fit the look and feel of your organization’s brand?
 If not, do a quick search to see if there’s something else that might be a better fit.

 To delete any elements that don’t fit your organization’s brand, click on an element then click delete on your keyboard or click the trash can icon.
+As you see here, you can also duplicate an element here.

 4. Review the tone.